lbragstad/openstack-infra-scripts/README.md

-Several basic scripts I use for OpenStack Infrastructure related tasks.
+Some basic scripts for wrangling bug information from Launchpad.

 recent_bugs.py is intended to summarize the bugs opened in a given Launchpad project, over a given period of time, the default is two days.